Railway coupling: Willison/SA3 coupler

 The Willison coupler was developed in the US in 1916 to address issues present in the Janney coupling.

-The Russian SA3 coupler works according to the same principles as the AAR coupler, but the two types are incompatible.
+The Russian SA3 coupler operates on the same principles as the AAR coupler, but the two types are incompatible.
 It was introduced in the Soviet Union in 1932 based on a British patent and has since been used on the whole network, including Mongolia.
-Finnish locomotives have Unilink couplers that can couple to UIC couplers used in Finnish stock and SA3 couplers used in Russian stock.
+Finnish locomotives have Unilink couplers that can couple to UIC couplers used on Finnish stock and to SA3 couplers used on Russian stock.

 It is also used on the networks of Iran and on Malmbanan in Sweden for ore trains.
 Some gauge cane tramway vehicles in Queensland have been fitted with miniature Willison couplers.
 It was introduced on the narrow-gauge Avontuur Railway of the South African Railways in 1973.